RedMule: A Mixed-Precision Matrix-Matrix Operation Engine for Flexible and Energy-Efficient On-Chip Linear Algebra and TinyML Training Acceleration: Architecture

 To feed the \textit{Datapath} with data, RedMulE includes the \textit{Streamer}, following the \gls{hwpe} design strategy~\footnote{https://hwpe-doc.rtfd.io}.
 The \textit{Streamer} is a specialized memory access unit that connects RedMulE to the \gls{hci} shallow branch through a single wide port of parametric size (multiple of \dbit{32}), used for load and store operations.
 The incoming stream from the \gls{hci} is propagated to a single input-multiple output dispatcher that forwards the valid only to the selected output channel; simultaneously, each output channel propagates the incoming stream from the \gls{hci} to the accelerator input ports.
 On the other hand, the streams produced by RedMulE are propagated to the \gls{hci} interface during write operations.

 The \textit{Streamer} is connected to three internal buffers: an X-Buffer that changes all the \textit{L} inputs of a column once every $H\times(P+1)$ cycles; a W-Buffer made of \textit{H} shift registers, each broadcasting a new $\mathbf{W}$-element to all the \textit{L} \glspl{ce} of a column every cycle; a Z-Buffer that buffers the computed $\mathbf{Z}$-elements.
 The same buffer is used to pre-load $\mathbf{Y}$-elements and push them into the \textit{Datapath}.
 This solution saves area and power in the accelerator since there is no need for a separated buffer to store $\mathbf{Y}$ bias.
+All three buffers benefit from the clock gating logic shown in Fig.~\ref{fig:datapath}d.
+In particular, during the calculations of leftovers in input and output matrices, some of the rows of the \textit{Datapath} do not perform any computation, and the corresponding lines in the \textit{X} and \textit{Z} buffers are clock gated as well.
+The same consideration holds for the columns of \glspl{ce} and the lines in the \textit{W} buffer.
+If a column of \glspl{ce} does not perform any computation due to leftovers' presence, the corresponding line in the \textit{W}-buffer is dynamically clock gated.

 The control side of the accelerator is divided into two sub-modules, namely \textit{Scheduler} and the \textit{Controller}, that contain the register file, accessed by the cores to program the accelerator and cooperate to regulate the accelerator execution.